VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 - All functions and classes must have a Sphinx/reStructuredText formatted docstring
 - Only one client can be connected to the server at a time
+- For safety, ensure the `stop` function is implemented for all manipulators and that it is called when the server is stopped.

 ### Deployment